Custom Processing Services Blog

 Processes include sieves and mesh screens with or without mechanical forces applied, built-in air classification in a jet mill, a classifier added on to a fluid bed jet mill, sedimentation in liquid, centrifugal force applied to a wet-milled slurry, and more.

-Most toll processors offer at least a few particle separation and classification services, but particle size cut points can vary by toll processors’ experience, technical expertise, and equipment capabilities.
+While most toll processors provide some level of particle separation and classification services, the achievable particle size cut points depend on their experience, technical expertise, and equipment capabilities.

 Particle sizes and ranges affect material properties in many ways.
 The same raw feed, milled to varying sizes or particle shapes using different milling and grinding processes, can behave in different ways.
 Smaller particles may be more heat sensitive or dissolve faster than larger particles.

-Material characteristics like viscosity, flow rates, and stability can be affected by particle size, too.
-In high-capacity production environments, materials that are out of specified size ranges can clog equipment, separate out of solution, and result in subpar products.
+Particle size can also impact material characteristics such as viscosity, flow rates, and stability.
+In high-capacity production environments, materials that fall outside the specified size range can clog equipment, separate from the solution, and lead to lower-quality products.

-In pharmaceuticals, taking an active pharmaceutical ingredient from a jet milled, micronized particle size to a nanoscale particle (usually via a wet milling process) increases the particle surface area.
+In pharmaceuticals, converting an active pharmaceutical ingredient from a jet-milled, micronized particle size to a nanoscale particle—typically through a wet milling process—boosts the particle's surface area.

 That greater surface area can increase the efficacy of active pharmaceutical ingredients, which allows manufacturers to use less of an expensive compound to achieve the desired effect, potentially decreasing the risk for negative side effects while also reducing overall costs.